Sheriff's office responds after video shows deputy dragging woman by her hair

 Arnold claimed the deputy made her stop walking and talk to him.
 Witnesses told ProPublica that the deputy, identified as Tony Givens, grabbed her in the family's driveway and knocked Arnold to the ground.

-The video showed Arnold being violently slammed on the pavement by Givens.
+The video showed 34-year-old Arnold being violently slammed on the pavement by Givens.
 She said several of her braids were ripped from her head in the encounter.

 Jefferson Parish Sheriff Office deputy was captured on video repeatedly SLAMMING Shantel Arnold to the ground by her hair!
 This is absolutely horrifying and UNACCEPTABLE!
 An investigation has been opened into this officer's actions.
 He must be held accountable! pic.twitter.com/f6NdXLfVPe— Ben Crump (@AttorneyCrump) October 20, 2021